Paddington (Qld)

 Population growth drivers in Paddington are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Paddington's population is estimated at 9,445 as of Feb 2026.
-This reflects an increase from 9,063 people in the 2021 Census, a rise of 382 people (4.2%).
-The change was inferred from AreaSearch's estimate of resident population at 9,249 following examination of ABS ERP data release in June 2024 and validation of 19 new addresses since the Census date.
-This results in a density ratio of 3,886 persons per square kilometer, placing Paddington in the top 10% of national locations assessed by AreaSearch.
-Over the past decade, Paddington's compound annual growth rate was 1.7%, outpacing its SA3 area.
-Overseas migration contributed approximately 73.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since May 2026, Paddington's estimated population is around 9,311.
+This reflects an increase of 248 people (2.7%) from the 2021 Census figure of 9,063.
+The change was inferred from a resident population estimate of 9,143 by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 22 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,831 persons per square kilometer, placing Paddington (Qld) in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration contributed approximately 73.0% of overall population gains during recent periods for this suburb.

-For future projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections lack age category splits; thus AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-By 2041, Paddington's population is projected to increase by 1,647 persons, reflecting a 20.7% total increase over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Future population trends project an above median growth for Paddington (Qld), with the area expected to expand by 1,451 persons to 2041.
+This reflects a total increase of 13.8% over the 16-year period based on aggregated SA2-level projections.

 Frequently Asked Questions - Population